tmakatos/qemu/docs/devel/vfio-user.rst

 | DMA info     | DMA read/write data    |
 +--------------+------------------------+

-This command message is sent from the server to the client to write to server memory.
+This command message is sent from the server to the client to write to client memory.
 The command message must contain the data to be written, and its count field must contain the amount of write data.
 The count field in the reply message must be zero.